dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/prototype-tutorial.md

 1. Select multiple images in your OS file browser.
 2. Drag them into the Figma canvas area.
-3. Right-click one image at a time and “Frame Selection” (Mac: ⌥⌘G  | Win: Alt+Ctrl+G)
+3. Right-click one image at a time and "Frame Selection" (Mac: ⌥⌘G  | Win: Alt+Ctrl+G)

 Check the size of these Frames though — if your images are very large (e.g. 4000px tall) then the resulting Frames will also be very large, and could lead to some problems.
-If that’s the case, select all the Frames/images and use the **Scale Tool** (K) to drag-and-resize them to something closer to a the size of a mobile phone (check the preset Frames for reference).
+If that's the case, select all the Frames/images and use the **Scale Tool** (K) to drag-and-resize them to something closer to a the size of a mobile phone (check the preset Frames for reference).

 ### Check the Presentation view

-Before we start adding interactions, let’s check how our images look in the final Presentation view.
+Before we start adding interactions, let's check how our images look in the final Presentation view.

 Click the big ▶️ Play button in the upper-right corner to launch a new tab displaying your Frames in a slideshow-like presentation.
 By default, you should see your images within an illustrated phone.
 If you used one of the preset Frame sizes, the image should fit the device pretty well (though you may discover some content is obscured by the camera notch).